benhsieh-dev/Roberthood/README.md

+Depending on the environment setup, may use bundle exec rails s to run the application

 # Roberthood

 Users can read up on latest business news, check stock quotes, add ticker to watchlist, and buy and sell stocks in a portfolio.